-When inspected the property was occupied, furnished and all floors were covered.
-Generally the subjects were found to be in fair condition having regard to age and style of construction.
+When inspected, the property was occupied, heavily furnished and floors were covered.

+Generally, the subjects were found to be in fair condition although requiring a degree of upgrading and modernisation together with a degree of maintenance repair.
 No obvious significant defects which would affect value or security were in evidence.

-I am advised by the seller that the property was part of a larger building and converted into two separate units in the past.
-The roof space has also been converted and has been treated as historic in nature.
+The property has been altered and extended in the past.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.